Probably* the best list of the most charming & beautiful English villages! From small villages in England to stunning UK countryside areas.

-Cute historic pubs, rolling green hills and charming stone cottages, the most beautiful villages in England have all that you need to spend a wonderful time during a getaway in the UK!
-From stunning Cornwall, fairy-tale-like Cotswold villages to the amazing countryside in the Yorkshire.
-Many villages from our list could be easily named as “the prettiest village in England”.
+Looking for top villages in the UK and the most beautiful English countryside?
+With cute historic pubs, rolling green hills and charming stone cottages, the most beautiful villages in England have all that you need to spend a wonderful time during a getaway in the UK!

 All tourists should remember that England is not only about visiting London!
 The real England is further away from the capital city.
 It’s full of historic sites and most importantly beautiful English villages.

 Yes, there are many pretty villages in Europe but why would you go that far if you have amazing English countryside on your doorstep?
 Maybe it’s only us, but there is really something special about the rural areas of England and its charming villages – the picturesque beauty hidden away in countryside areas across England.

 If you only have a chance, make sure you visit the most beautiful villages in England – you will love all of them!

 Where is the most beautiful village in England?